Employment Law

 Get Answers Now

-Can the new owner make major changes to the jobs of Teck employees?
+Can Glencore make major changes to the jobs of employees at Elk Valley Resources?

-In Canada, non-unionized employees at Teck don’t have to accept substantial changes to their job that the new owner of the steelmaking coal business might try to enforce.
+In Canada, non-unionized employees at Elk Valley Resources don’t have to accept substantial changes to their job that Glencore might try to enforce.

 Major modifications, such as a demotion, longer shifts, or reduced pay, are illegal.

-When significant adjustments are made to the terms of your employment without your consent, there is a very good chance that you can treat it as a constructive dismissal.
+When significant adjustments are made to the terms of your employment without your consent, there’s a very good chance that you can treat it as a constructive dismissal.

 In this situation, the law allows you to quit your job and pursue full severance pay.

-If you believe that you have been constructively dismissed, don’t resign before contacting our firm.
+If you believe you’ve been constructively dismissed, don’t resign before contacting our firm.

 ADDITIONAL RESOURCES